The Romans in Britain - Religion

 Mercury was a Roman god, who was linked to trade, and Rosmerta was a Celtic god whose name means ‘The Great Provider’.
 The two became linked in what is called a ‘divine marriage’.
 In images of the pair, Rosmerta often holds Roman objects such as a cornucopia.
 However, there are lots of images and inscriptions which refer only to Rosmerta, and she is always shown as the same size as (or, once, bigger than) Mercury, which historians argue shows she held a lot of the power in the relationship.
 Mercury and Rosmerta’s marriage helps to show that the Roman gods were introduced into the Celtic pantheon, but that Celtic gods, on their own, were still worshipped in Roman Britain.

-Emily Johnston is a UK commercial archaeologist - and founder of this website!
+Emily Johnston is a PhD candidate in Archaeology - and founder of this website!
 Throughout her degrees, she has been interested in Romano-Celtic religion and has produces several essays and posters on the topic.

 She can be found on her personal twitter at @emilyrjohnston and instagram @emilyrebeccajohnston or on any of the archaeo-logic social medias & email!